AnonymousCoCoNat/CoCoNat/README.md

 # CoCoNat

-Reproducible Python implementation of **CoCoNat: Training-Free Cross-Query Context Conditioning for Named Entity Recognition**, with experiment and evaluation tools.
+Python implementation of **CoCoNat: Training-Free Cross-Query Context Conditioning for Named Entity Recognition**, with experiment and evaluation tools.

 CoCoNat is an inference-time overlay for an already trained NER backbone.
 It detects